ShrutiMishra2003/Business-Insights-360/README.md

 # Business-Insights-360

+## Problem Statement

+AtliQ Hardware, a computer hardware manufacturer, faced sales declines in Latin America due to decisions based on surveys and intuition.
+Now, the task is to craft a multi-view dashboard that tracks sales trends across six departments, aiding their shift towards data-driven decision-making.

 ## Project Overview

 **Business Insights 360** is a comprehensive analytical solution designed to provide insights across multiple business functions in the FMCG sector.
 This Power BI project includes detailed views on Finance, Sales, Marketing, Supply Chain, and Executive metrics, enabling data-driven decision-making and strategic planning.